Bipartite patella

 Bipartite patella is a condition where the patella, or kneecap, is composed of two separate bones.
 Instead of fusing together as normally occurs in early childhood, the bones of the patella remain separated.
-The condition occurs in approximately 1–2% of the population and is no more likely to occur in males than females.
+The condition occurs in approximately 1–2% of the population, and is equally likely to occur in males and females.
 It is often asymptomatic and most commonly diagnosed as an incidental finding, with about 2% of cases becoming symptomatic.

+The overall incidence of bipartite patella in the general population is approximately 1–2%, and it occurs equally in males and females The most common form is asymptomatic and usually discovered incidentally during knee imaging performed for unrelated reasons.
+Only about 2% of cases become symptomatic, presenting with anterior knee pain, local tenderness, or activity-related discomfort.
+The pathophysiology of symptom onset is not fully understood, but repetitive microtrauma at the fibrocartilaginous synchondrosis between the fragments and the resulting local inflammation are considered key mechanisms.
+Therefore, symptomatic bipartite patella is often regarded as an overuse syndrome rather than a true structural defect.

 Saupe introduced a classification system for Bipartite Patella back in 1921.